Jeff Smoker: Professional career

-Pre-draft

-St. Louis Rams
+St. Louis Rams (first stint)

-Smoker was drafted in the 6th round of the 2004 NFL Draft by the St. Louis Rams, he made the Rams' roster in his rookie year as the team's third-string quarterback.
+Smoker was selected in the sixth round of the 2004 NFL draft by the St. Louis Rams, he made the Rams' roster in his rookie year as the team's third-string quarterback.
 In his second year he was beaten out of that position by 2005 7th round draft pick Ryan Fitzpatrick and was cut from the Rams at the end of training camp.

 Philadelphia Eagles

 Smoker spent a brief time on the Philadelphia Eagles' practice squad in 2005.

 St. Louis Rams (second stint)

 He spent the 2005 season on the club's practice squad due to injuries to the Ram's starter Marc Bulger and his back-up, Jamie Martin.
 Due to the Rams' signing of former Miami Dolphins quarterback Gus Frerotte in the 2006 offseason, Smoker was cut from the Rams roster at the beginning of the 2006 training camp on July 26, 2006.